 - Room to walk around.
 There is plenty of room to walk around the length of the train and burn some energy while on the train.
 Don’t run, obviously, but walking quickly is allowed.
 Also, the family compartment has enough floor space to let the little ones walk around from one parent to another easily

 - Space to do Distractivies.
 There is more than enough space for the kids to bust out their colourings, puzzles, tablets or whatever they want to play with at the moment.
 And enough space that they aren’t knocked elbows while doing it either.
-Find out more about distractivities by clicking here and here.
+Find out more about distractivities by clicking here.

 - Time together.
-This is one my second favorite reason to take the train (chauffeur being the first).
+This is one my second favourite reason to take the train (chauffeur being the first).
 We can all spend quality time together, talking and playing without the stress of driving.
 We aren’t struggling to see them from the front seat, and they aren’t struggling to hold our hands from the back.
 We can cuddle, and play and do whatever, together.

 - May save time.
 When my in-laws visited from Canada last year, their flight landed in Frankfurt.
 I wondered how to get them here.
 It seriously takes 3 hours by car, 1.5 hours by train and 45 minutes to fly.
 But…flying needs to board, fly, baggage collection and find a way out of the airport parking.
 There are many times when the train travel was just as fast or faster than any other mood of transportation.

 - No baggage limit.
-Obviously we cannot pack up the whole house for the train, but there is no formal limit on most trains.
+Obviously, we cannot pack up the whole house for the train, but there is no formal limit on most trains.
 We had way too much kit when we moved here 3 years ago, and it was crazy finding space to fit it all, but we were not charged extra for it.
-And if you get a family compartment, it has plenty of over head space and floor space to hold as much luggage as you can carry onto the train.
+And if you get a family compartment, it has plenty of overhead space and floor space to hold as much luggage as you can carry onto the train.

 - No banned items.
 Again, other than the obvious items like weapons and explosives, there are no banned items.
 And even then, not all train stations have formal security screenings to avoid these items, should they be left in your bag by accident.
-Remember, a nail clipper and cork screw are considered weapons by the TSA.
+Remember, a nail clipper and corkscrew are considered weapons by the TSA.

 Why not to take the train with small children?

 - More expensive than driving or flying.
 While Ryan Air could have gotten us to Pisa, round trip, for $40 per person plus seat reservation, train travel most certainly did not.
-Airport is not near town, departing or arriving, so there is that cost to consider as well, but still.
+The airport is not near town, departing or arriving, so there is that cost to consider as well, but still.
 Driving is always cheaper than train travel.
-Flying can be cheaper some times, but then again taking the family to Berlin was cheaper and just as long on the train than flying, so watch the math carefully.
+Flying can be cheaper sometimes, but then again taking the family to Berlin was cheaper and just as long on the train than flying, so watch the math carefully.
 Make sure to add cost for time, sanity, traffic, and local transit.
 To see more about my Berlin travels, click here.

 - May take longer, depending on the destination.
-Again, I could have been in Pisa 12 hours before hand if we have decided to fly, but the EuroNight was a fun experience that I don’t regret.
+Again, I could have been in Pisa 12 hours beforehand if we have decided to fly, but the EuroNight was a fun experience that I don’t regret.
 Sometimes it is faster to take the train, like Frankfurt, sometimes it is faster to fly, like Pisa, and other times… it doesn’t make a difference, like Berlin.

 - More time stuck together and in small spaces.
 With longer train rides mean longer time stuck together.
 If someone is having a rough day, train travel is not going to make it any easier.

-Oh beautiful family compartment!
+Oh, beautiful family compartment!
 I rarely travel without it.
-When we utilized train travel for our trip to Berlin, we were too many and for some reason I didn’t think of splitting us up into 6 in the compartment and 2 just next to it.
+When we utilized train travel for our trip to Berlin, we were too many and for some reason, I didn’t think of splitting us up into 6 in the compartment and 2 just next to it.
 We all sat in regular seats and it was an interesting 5 hours (each way).
 We decided then that I didn’t want to do this again.
 Just not enough room for us, we are too loud for others, and honestly, I don’t want to hear other people’s’ noisy and disrespectful kids.

 When I went to Amsterdam with the kids and my mom, we didn’t have a compartment but it was a quick 1.5 hours so it wasn’t a big deal.
 We sat in the handicap section and the kids were on the floor playing with a new toy the whole time.
 We make it work when we need to.